1111mp/nvm-desktop/README.md

 - Uninstall `nvm-desktop` application
 - Remove `%HOMEPATH%\.nvmd` folder
-- Remove environment variables from your system: `%HOMEPATH%\.nvmd\bin`
+- Remove environment variables from your system: `%HOMEPATH%\.nvmd\bin` (will be automatically removed when uninstalling from `v4.0.0`)

 ## Develop and Build